 While the pot of veggies/broth is simmering, clean all shell fish and have on a plate ready to cook once broth is pureed.

 Remove 1/2 of the potatoes and set aside.
+Remove Bay leaves and discard.
 Using an immersion blender, puree the soup taking care blend all ingredients to smooth.
 Season with salt (especially if you used water versus fish stock.)

 Put stock post of pureed broth back onto burner and heat to hot and bubbling temperature.
 Add potatoes back into pot.
 Once broth is hot, add clams first, and cook for 3-5 minutes.
 Then add mussels and cook for 3 more minutes.
-Then add lobster tails and cook for 3 more minutes.
-At this time add shrimp and crab and cook until shrimp is completely opaque.
+At this time add shrimp, lobster and crab and cook until shrimp and lobster halves are completely opaque.

 Place a little of each kind of shellfish in each serving bowl then ladle broth over the top and serve. (optional: Use leftover fennel fronds by mincing them and sprinkle over the top as garnish!)